gifale95/NED/README.md

 ```
 #### 🔹 Synthesize Neural Responses to any Image of Your Choice

 The `encode` method will synthesize fMRI or EEG responses to any image of your choice, and optionally return the corresponding metadata (i.e., information on the neural data used to train the encoding models such as the amount of fMRI voxels or EEG time points, and on the trained encoding models, such as which data was used to train and test the models, or the models accuracy scores).
-You can find more information on the input parameters and output of the `encode` method in its [documentation string][encode_doc].

 ```python
 """